Above ground pools · UK

 What types of above ground pool are there?

-Above ground pools fall into three broad categories, and the differences matter more than most buyers realise before they purchase.
+Above ground swimming pools fall into three broad categories, and the differences matter more than most buyers realise before they purchase.

 Inflatable and basic frame pools — brands like Intex and Bestway — cost between £50 and £500.
 They're quick to set up and fine for a summer or two, but they look temporary because they are.
 Most last 1–3 seasons before the liner or frame gives out.